solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 #### Azure Portal

 -   Browse to the Azure Portal
--   Select the redis resource group
+-   Select the Redis resource group
 -   Select the target Redis instance (must be Premium or higher)
 -   Under **Import**, select **Import**
 -   Select the storage account